userexperior-technologies/integration-guide/docs/ios.md

 3. In your app delegate, include:

 - 3. a.
 For Objective-C

+            @import UserExperiorSDK      // (For Swift 5.2 and above)
-            #import <UserExperior/UserExperior-Swift.h>
+            #import <UserExperior/UserExperior-Swift.h>   // (For Swift 5.0 & 5.1)

 -  3. b.
 For Swift

-            import UserExperior
+            import UserExperiorSDK   // (For Swift 5.2 and above) import UserExperior                    // (For Swift 5.0 & 5.1)

 4. Add this call as the first line of your `application:didFinishLaunchingWithOptions:` method.

 - 4. a.
 For Objective-C